Filed under: Uncategorized | Tags: A levels, Asperger's Syndrome, disability, Dyspraxia#, GCSE, SEN, Special Educational Needs

 It has been a good few weeks since my last blog.
 I must confess to feeling somewhat battle fatigued due to the escapades of the new government and their effects on my children’s schooling and haven’t wanted to write as much as before.
 I have found it very stressful, watching the effects of the cuts and the changes to our education legislation take shape.
 My own children’s school recently became an academy, with only the sketchiest of consultation processes.
 The school’s defence to this when questioned was that they never arranged any meetings because they thought a consultation event would be poorly attended… we never stood a chance.
 The Local Authority has been trying to save money by messing with transport arrangements for statemented children, and have sent out some confusing letters for parents to worry about.
 Cuts to therapy services and educational psychology services are starting to have a bigger effect.
 SENCOs are walking around school looking increasingly stressed, and William is now finding himself ‘buddied’ up with other children to share teaching assistant support.
 We are watching this carefully but it is hard to object to this knowing that in doing so, another child may simply not get help at all.
 It is fair to say that some of the services our children rely on are simply not what they were.

 In response to this I have found myself taking refuge in my garden more and more.
 My potatoes and raspberries have been very demanding as have my hens who still have not recovered from the effects the issuing of the Green Paper had on them.
-See here: http://guerrillamum.wordpress.com/2011/03/09/in-which-guerrilla-mums-hens-suffer-because-of-michael-gove/
+See here: https://guerrillamum.wordpress.com/2011/03/09/in-which-guerrilla-mums-hens-suffer-because-of-michael-gove/

 ; (wink)